Pontryagin maximum principle for the deterministic mean field type optimal control problem via the Lagrangian approach: Kantorovich approach

 \begin{definition} Given an initial distribution $m_0\in \mathcal{P}_p(\rd)$, we denote the set of Kantorovich control processes $(\eta,u_K)$ satisfying the initial condition $e_0\sharp \eta=m_0$ by $\operatorname{Adm}_K(m_0)$. \end{definition}

 Let us formulate the following concept that provides the link between Kantorovich and Lagrangian approaches.
-It will play the curcial role in the derivation of the Pontryagin maximum principle in the Kantorovich framework.
-To introduce it, denote, for given a stochastic process $X$ with values in $\rd$ defined on some standard probability space $(\Omega,\mathcal{F},\pp)$, by $\widehat{X}$ the operator that assigns to $\omega\in\Omega$ the whole realization $X(\cdot,\omega)$.
+It will play a crucial role in the derivation of the Pontryagin maximum principle within the Kantorovich framework.
+To introduce it, recall that, when $X\in\xp$, $\widehat{X}$ stands for the operator that assigns to $\omega\in\Omega$ the whole path $X(\cdot,\omega)$.

 \begin{definition} Let $(\eta,u_K)$ be an admissible Kantorovich control process and let $(\Omega,\mathcal{F},\pp)$ be a standard probability space.
 We say that a Lagrangian control process $(X,u_L)$ defined on $(\Omega,\mathcal{F},\pp)$ realizes $(\eta,u_K)$ if